-Why Hurricanes Were Assigned Female Names In The Past
+Why Hurricanes Were Assigned Female Names During The Early Years Of Meteorology

-Most readers will know what a hurricane is and the dangers it poses to everything in its path.
-But what may not be that well known is the practice of assigning female names to hurricanes until fairly recently.
+Most readers will be well aware of what hurricanes are and the many threats they pose.
+What may not be as well known, though, is the practice of assigning female names to hurricanes until fairly recently.

-Especially in the United States, you don't have to think too hard to remember hurricanes that were especially devastating in recent times.
-Names like Katrina, Harvey, and Sandy immediately springs to mind.
-And these just occurred during the early part of this century.
+Especially in the United States, you don’t have to think too hard to remember hurricanes that were especially devastating in recent times.
+Names like Katrina, Harvey, and Sandy immediately spring to mind, and these just occurred during the early part of this century.

-This leads us to the question as to why these storm systems get named after humans, and more specifically, given female names up till recently.
+This leads us to the question of why these storm systems are named after humans, and more specifically, why they were given female names until recently.

 The answer to both questions is quite logical and makes sense if you look at the reasoning behind the decision to give them human names.
 To make sense of it all, we will need to go back in time and take a quick history lesson.